 Osteoporosis is one of the most common bone diseases and is characterised by bone loss.
-Bone loss primarily affects women after menopause.
+It primarily affects women after menopause.
 However, men can also develop osteoporosis at an advanced age.

 From around the age of 40, hormonal changes in old age lead to increased bone loss, which is more prevalent in women than in men.
-This causes every third women and every fifth man at the age of 65 years to suffer from osteoporosis.
+This causes every third woman and every fifth man at the age of 65 years to suffer from osteoporosis.

-Osteoporosis develops slowly over years and causes no symptoms at all for a long time.
-Bones loss causes the bones to become porous, unstable and susceptible to fractures.
+Bone loss develops slowly over years and causes no symptoms at all for a long time.
+Bone loss causes the bones to become porous, unstable and susceptible to fractures.
 Therefore a fracture is often the first symptom of osteoporosis.
 The bones typically break even if there is only minor external force, or even spontaneously.

 Different medications which promote bone formation or slow down bone loss are used to treat osteoporosis.

 The earlier you begin with preventive measures, the better.
 The more bone substance that you build up in your youth, the smaller the risk is of falling ill with osteoporosis later on in life.osis later on in life.